⚠️ v2 Update — Improved Methodology

 If CDR science is an early signal, what can accelerate it?

 I plan to rerun this census monthly.
-If the growth rate accelerates, that’s a positive signal for CDR deployment in the 2030s.
-If it plateaus, that’s an alarm bell.
+If the core researcher base starts growing faster than the dabblers, that’s a positive signal.
+If exiting researchers drop, that’s validation of better retention.
+If growth plateaus, that’s an alarm bell.

 This is an experiment.
 The data is imperfect.
 The methodology will improve.
 But I believe that tracking this signal — openly, transparently, with community input — is worth doing.